ZixiangLiu/Name-yourself-in-Chinese/README.txt

 	5. Select preferred one
 	6. Fill in detailed information
 	7. Generate busnisscard, which can save to picture
+	8. See how to write each word
-	8. Go back to choose another combination
+	9. Go back to choose another combination

-Update from project1:
+Update from project 2:
-	1. Add pronunciation for all Chinese first names and last names.
-	2. Add brief meaning for all Chinese first names
-	3. Add business card function; After select a name, user can now fill in required information and generate business card
-	4. Business card can be stored into camera roll.
-	5. Use stack view for the questionaire interface
-	6. Save information in first view entered by the user across app restarts
-	7. Add photo and camera function in tab bar controller
+	1. The image view now can show GIF animation
+	2. After user generate their business card, they can see how to write each word
+	3. Implement an online database for those animations.

 Honor Pledge:
 	I affirm that I have not given or received any unauthorized help on this assignment, and that this work is my own.